 In October, Google announced a new feature on the Google Home platform: The ability to recognize individual users’ voices, meaning that when you ask Google to play music on Spotify, you no longer have to endure your partner’s Britney Spears playlist — even for a second — before you direct the device to switch to your own playlist.
-Dubbed Voice Match, our Google Home Mini testers determined it did a pretty good job of figuring out who was talking and then providing accurate answers tailored to the individual.
-Not to be outdone, Amazon Alexa now has the same feature around the same time period.
+Not to be outdone, Amazon Alexa introduced the same feature around the same time period.
 Now, when customers in the U.S. address Alexa, the smart assistant will recognize their voices automatically.

 This feature builds upon a now seven-month functionality of Alexa’s.
-Though she was already a smarty-pants, will now be able to decipher whether you, your child, or a guest playing a joke on you is trying to order 10 bags of chocolate chip cookies via your Echo device.
-And now, at the company’s re:Invent conference, Amazon announced that Alexa developers will be granted access to voice-specific technology, too.
-By early 2018, Amazon says that the “Your Voice” technology will give developers the option of building personalized experiences into new skills.
+Though she was already a smarty-pants, last fall, she gained the ability to decipher whether you, your child, or a guest playing a joke on you might’ve been trying to order 10 bags of chocolate chip cookies via your Echo device.
+At the company’s re:Invent conference, Amazon announced that

 To set up a voice profile as an Alexa user, you need to go to the Amazon

 After you create a voice profile, Alexa will call you by name and give you personalized answers.
 So when you ask

 You can delete your voice profile at any time in the app and voice profiles not used for three years will automatically be deleted.
 If you deactivate a device, your voice profile information will automatically be deleted from the cloud.